KittyMac/flynn/README.md

 ## Key Features

 • **Actor-Model Programming**
 In Pony you have classes and actors.
 Classes are synchronous, Actors are asynchronous.
-Generally, you may only interact with actors by calling behaviours on them.
-Behaviours are messages which get stored in the actor's mailbox and processing synchronously.
-Thankfully, there is direct correlation to Swift here.
-Actors are classes, and actors have a serial OperationQueue.
+You may only interact with actors by calling behaviours.
+Behaviours are messages which are stored in the actor's message queue and are processed sequentially.
+You can think of actors as classes whose method calls are automatically added to a serial dispath queue.

-• **Reference Capabilities**
+• **Safety First**
 Increased capacity for concurrency without additional safe-guards will only lead to increased capacity for headaches.
-It is insanely easy to introduce data races and other nasty problems.
-Swift has copy-on-write protection and other mechanisms, but none of them come close to the compile time garauntees that Pony's reference capabilities system provides.
-We will have to settle for "making it safer" as opposed to making it "100% safe".
+Pony has reference capabilities built into the language, which can gaurantee at compile time that you don't access the same variable from multiple threads concurrently.
+Alas, we are not going to be adding that to Swift.
+However, if you adhere to the programming strictures Flynn puts in place you will be programming concurrently with ease.

 • **Pony Runtime**
 The Pony runtime is an amazing piece of software.
-Flynn uses a stripped down version of the Pony runtime to schedule and execute actors in a predictable and super performant manner.
+Originally we implemented flynn on dispatch queues, but they are not optimized for this level of piecemeal concurrency.
+Flynn is now backed by an custom, mobile optimized version of the Pony runtime.
+In our simple initial tests, Flynn backed by the Pony runtime is 5x - 31x more performant than Flynn backed by dispatch queues.

 ## License